Fact-checked by the onlinepaydaynews.com editorial team

 Can a $50 unpaid collection actually destroy my credit score?

 Yes.
 A collection account of any size is treated as a serious derogatory event by FICO and VantageScore models.
 A single collection can reduce a score by 50 to 110 points, with higher-scoring borrowers seeing the steepest drops.
-The balance amount does not reduce the severity of the mark — only medical debts under $500 now receive special treatment under new CFPB rules.
+The balance amount does not reduce the severity of the mark, only medical debts under $500 now receive special treatment under CFPB rules.

 How does closing a credit card hurt my score if I am not carrying a balance?

-Closing a card reduces your total available credit, which raises your utilization ratio on remaining cards.
+Closing a card reduces your total available credit, which raises your utilization ratio on remaining cards immediately.
 It also removes the closed card’s credit limit from your aggregate available credit permanently.
-Over time, once the closed account ages off your report after 10 years, your average account age will also decrease, hitting your length-of-history score factor.
+Over time, once the closed account ages off your report after 10 years, your average account age will decrease, hitting your length-of-history score factor as well.

 Does checking my own credit score lower it?